matthewjdenny/GERGM/README.md

 So far, this package has been tested successfully on OSX, CentOS 7, Ubuntu and Windows 7.
 Please email me at <mdenny@psu.edu> if you have success on another OS or run into any problems.

 ## Intellectual Property
 Please note that the use of the correlation network estimation functionality in this package is protected from unlicensed commercial use in neuroimaging applications under a provisional pattent.
-The software itself is completely open source, and you are free to copy, modify it, and use it in other applications.
 Please contact <mdenny@psu.edu> for more information if your company is interested in commercial neuroimaging applications using the GERGM.